phamtoquyen/Language-Exchange-Matchmaker/README.md

 * npx sequelize-cli db:migrate

 ## BUILD
-No build is necessary for this app.
+No builds are necessary for this app.
 ## INSTALLATION
-No additional file needs to be added
+No additional files need to be added

 ## RUNNING APPLICATION
 Backend
 * cd Backend--JIA-2113---Language-Exchange-Matchmaker